Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: The Fast Iterative Improvement for Imputation (F3I) algorithm

+We now show that $G$ can be maximized through standard convex optimization techniques.
+The proofs of the following propositions are located in Appendix (Section~\ref{subapp:G_lemmas}).
+First, G is continuous and infinitely differentiable (Proposition~\ref{lem:G_continuous}).
+A second less obvious result is that, if $\eta < 4K$, there always exists a bandwidth value $h$ in the definition of the Gaussian kernel in $D_0$ such that $G$ is also strictly concave in $\bm{\alpha}$ (Proposition~\ref{lem:G_strictly_concave}).
 The condition $\eta < 4K$ is not restrictive, as $\eta$ is the $\ell_2$-regularization factor and $K \geq 2$ is the number of neighbors.
-A practical value of $h$ can be computed by explicitly finding the smallest positive root of a specific cubic equation, for instance, by using Cardano's method~\citep{Cardano1968} .
-Hence, $G$ is a function that can be maximized with classical convex optimization techniques.
-Finally, another interesting property of G is the smoothness of its gradient.
+A practical value of $h$ can be computed by explicitly finding the smallest positive root of a specific cubic equation, for instance, by using Cardano's method~\cite{Cardano1968}.
+Moreover, another interesting property of G is that its gradient is Lipschitz-continuous with respect to $\bm{\alpha}$ (Proposition~\ref{lem:gradG_lipschitz}), which allows us to derive theoretical guarantees when G is combined with a loss function of a downstream task (Section~\ref{sec:joint_training}).